sgorgun/gold-mine-task-python/README.md

 a certain problem.

 ## Overview
 You are proposed to realize an approach for solving so-called Gold Mine Problem.
 The gold mine is presented by the matrix of dimensions $n\times m$.
 Each entry in this matrix contains a positive integer which is the amount of gold.
-The miner starts at any cell of the first column and must finish his itenerary in the last column.
+The miner starts at any cell of the first column and must finish his path in the last column.
 The miner can move only right or right down from a cell to the next one.
-The aim is to find out the maximum amount of gold that he can gather.
+The aim is to find out the maximum amount of gold that can be gathered.

 Let's consider a few examples.